 So eating a diet high in whole foods is key to getting enough zinc.
 Like vitamin C, zinc supplements are popular for immunity, but helping your clients keep zinc levels adequate through diet means supplements won’t be needed to reverse a deficiency later on.

-Downloading the 7 Day Immune Boosting Menu Plan will help you put all this together and get loaded up on the key nutrients you can get from your food to boost your immune system.
+You can download my 7 Day Immune Boosting Menu Plan to help put all of this together and get loaded up on the key immune boosting nutrients.